Operating Principles

 -A OUTPUT -m comment --comment drweb-firewall -m mark --mark 0x0/<CPM+SPM> -m connmark ! --mark 0x0/<CPM+SPM> -j MARK --set-xmark <LDM>/<LDM>

-In the description below, numbers 0–5 are assigned to these rules (in the order they are listed in the document).
-The expression <X+Y> means the bit number “OR” (the sum) of the respective numbers X and Y.
+These rules are numbered 0–5 in the description below (in the order they are listed here).
+The expression <X+Y> means a number equal to bitwise “OR” (a sum) of the corresponding numbers X and Y.

-Parameters <IP address> and <port> in the rule number 2 indicate the network socket where Dr.Web Firewall for Linux controls intercepted connections.
+Parameters <IP address> and <port> in rule #2 specify a network socket on which Dr.Web Firewall for Linux manages intercepted connections.

-Besides, the following additional rules must be present in the mangle tables of the corresponding chains (OUTPUT, INPUT, FORWARD) when enabling the interception connection mode (outgoing, incoming, and transit) in the Dr.Web Firewall for Linux settings.
+Furthermore, the following additional rules (per rule for each of the modes) must be present in mangle tables of the corresponding chains (OUTPUT, INPUT, FORWARD) when enabling the interception mode for outgoing, incoming and transit connections in the Dr.Web Firewall for Linux settings:

 -A OUTPUT -p tcp -m comment --comment drweb-firewall -m tcp --tcp-flags SYN,ACK SYN -m mark --mark 0x0/<CPM+SPM> -j NFQUEUE --queue-num <ONum> --queue-bypass